 If you are looking for a trusted specialist to perform your surgery, you should visit Gold Coast Plastic Surgery for a consultation today.

-To learn more about breast reduction, or to book a consultation, please contact our practice today.
+To learn more about this procedure, or to book a consultation, please contact our practice today.

 *This is an estimate only: surgeon and anaesthetist fees as well as hospital accommodation costs will also need to be taken into consideration.
 The actual cost will depend on your situation.